 All four pieces reveal Suková to have had a keen musical intelligence, and we can only wonder how her talent might have developed in different circumstances, and had she lived much longer.

-In terms of difficulty, all four pieces would be suitable for players at early advanced level, around UK Grade 6-7.
+In terms of difficulty, all four pieces are suitable for players at early advanced level.
 However, Suková presumably had very large hands, and it’s worth mentioning that stretches of up to a tenth appear throughout.